 Although we could debate the statistics, the simple fact is that most student ministries see more students falling away after graduation than remaining in their faith.

-Difficulties of Student Ministry
+Difficulties of Teen Ministry

 So here are three major problems that I believe have led to the failing state of student ministry in most churches: